czlowiekariadna/Hotstrings/README.md

  The *Hotstrings* application:

-* keeps in memory definitions of hotstrings defined by user:  **(triggerstring, (trigger) option(s), hotstring)**
+* keeps in memory definitions of hotstrings defined by the user:  **(triggerstring, (trigger) option(s), hotstring)**

 and

-* applies the **hotstring recognizer** to input stream of keyboard pressed keys, searching for the **triggestring** according to rules defined in **option(s)**.
+* applies the **hotstring recognizer** to input stream of the pressed keyboard keys, searching for the **triggestring** according to rules defined in **option(s)**.

 If the **triggestring** is recognized (user pressed appropriate sequence of keys) and it fits to **option(s)**:

 * the **hostring** is issued,
 * the **hotstring recognizer** is reset.

-The concept and usage of hotstrings is based and compatible to AutoHotkey [hotstring][] notion.
+The concept and usage of hotstrings is based on and compatible to AutoHotkey [hotstring][] notion.

 ### In long
-Please carefully analyse the **[Pic.
-1](#picture-1-long-story-about-hotstrings-application)**.
+Please carefully analyse the **[Picture 1](#picture-1-long-story-about-hotstrings-application)**.
 From the bottom up:

-1. User sits in the front of input and output devices.
-Let's assume for this moment that input device is just a keyboard and output device is just a computer monitor.
+1. A user sits in the front of input and output devices.
+Let's assume for this moment that the input device is just a keyboard and thea output device is just a computer monitor.

-2. The input / output devices are connected to computer which contains:
+2. The input / output devices are connected to a computer which contains:

-   i. operating system (set or universe of various applications), ii. applications (set or universe of various applications).
+   i. operating system (set of various applications), ii. applications (set of various applications).

 3. We pay special attention to:

    i. operating system: *Input Buffer*. ii. applications: *Hotstrings* and *Microsoft Word*.

-The operating system exchange information with input device, character by character.
-Let's observe, what is going on (1-5 on the picture):
+The operating system exchanges information with the input device, character by character.
+Let's observe what's going on (1-5 in the picture):

-1. *Input*: user presses a key of keyboard.
-This key is send from input device to *Input Buffer*.
+1. *Input*: user presses a key of their keyboard.
+This key is sent from the input device to the *Input Buffer*.
 2. *Hotkeys* applications picks up information about new information in *Input Buffer*.
 It examines current content of the buffer with **hotstring recognizer**.
-3. If **hotstring recognizer** recognizes one of the **triggerstrings** and conditions to trigger are met (determined by **option(s)**), the content of *Input Buffer* is altered accordingly (e.g. some characters are deleted, some are inserted).
+3. If **hotstring recognizer** recognizes one of the **triggerstrings** and conditions to trigger are met (as determined by **option(s)**), the content of *Input Buffer* is altered accordingly (e.g. some characters are deleted, some are inserted).
-4. Other applications, like *Microsoft Word*, get information from operating system and display / react to altered input accordingly.
+4. Other applications, like *Microsoft Word*, get information from the operating system and display / react to the altered input accordingly.
-5. Next *Microsoft Word* do some operations if required and output is send to *Output* (e.g. computer monitor).
+5. Next *Microsoft Word* does further operations if required and output is sent to *Output* (e.g. computer monitor).

 ```
                   +---------------------------------------------------------------------------------+